 Adults should keep the names and contact information for these emergency contacts in their wallet, on their emergency profile on their smart phone, or somewhere else that would be accessible anytime.

+Adult children and other adults need their own arrangements.
 Parents of young adult children (over age 18 generally are considered adults.
 This means parents lose their ability to access information and make decisions they had before their child turned 18.
 This means parents and their adult children leaving for college or otherwise can’t count on parents handling things in response to a medical situation unless proper steps are taken.
 Consequently, adult children need to make their own arrangements to allow parents or other trusted people act if a medical situation arises.

 Of course, merely identifying and listing your emergency contacts, medical information and allergies is just the first step.
 Equally important is to inform the people designated, and give them the documents and information needed to respond quickly and effectively if the need arises.